Highland Council Headquarters: History

-The complex was extended further along Glenurquhart Road with a modern structure built of brick and glass which was completed in 1963.
-A bespoke building, intended to accommodate the council chamber, was erected at the west end of the complex.
-After the abolition of Inverness-shire County Council in 1975, the building became the headquarters of Highland Regional Council and following the introduction of unitary authorities in 1995, it became the headquarters of The Highland Council.
+The complex remained the seat of local government when the Highland Region was redesignated as a single-tier council area in 1996, since when the council has been called the Highland Council.

 A Pictish stone carved between 700 and 800 AD and found at Knocknagel, some 4 km south of Inverness, which became known as the "Knocknagael Boar Stone" because it depicted a boar, was recovered and placed behind glass within the complex in 1991.

 Works of art in the building include a portrait by Charles Martin Hardie of Captain Abraham Howling, Master of Trinity House.